When you purchase through links on our site, we may earn an affiliate commission at no extra cost to you.

 At 110 cm tall, it’s better suited to herbs, salad crops, and seedlings rather than tall plants.
 However, the rigid construction improves insulation and longevity compared to thin PVC covers.

 It works particularly well placed against a sunny wall, where it can retain warmth more effectively in early spring.
+The wooden frame also retains heat slightly better, which can help with earlier planting in spring.

 Best for: exposed gardens, decorative patios, and gardeners who prefer a sturdier, more permanent structure.